 If an individual or entity is helping to cover/defray costs by providing monies to pay for a portion of them, those monies should be treated as either Other Income or a Gift (depending on whether the individual or entity receives any direct benefit), and not a refund of expenditure.
 Often these would be similar to a sponsorship.

-Monies forwarded to FAI which are classified as refunds of expenditures should include adequate documentation supporting the original expense payment by the foundation which is being reimbursed, and should include a PeopleSoft Financials screen print with copies of invoices and small purchases or purchase order screen prints supporting payment by the project being reimbursed.
+Monies forwarded to FAI which are classified as refunds of expenditures should include adequate documentation supporting the original expense payment by the foundation which is being reimbursed, and should include a Financials system screen print with copies of invoices and small purchases or purchase orders supporting that payment was made by the project being reimbursed.